eslint/eslint/docs/src/rules/require-unicode-regexp.md

 ### requireFlag: "v"

-The `v` flag may be a better choice when it is supported because it has more features than the `u` flag (e.g., the ability to test Unicode properties).
+The `v` flag may be a better choice when it is supported because it has more features than the `u` flag (e.g., the ability to test Unicode properties of strings).
 It does have a stricter syntax, however (e.g., the need to escape certain characters within character classes).